Last updated: 28 Jan 2024

 In 1982, the United Nations General Assembly proclaimed 9 August as International Day of the World's Indigenous Peoples, commemorating the day of the first meeting of the United Nations Working Group on Indigenous Populations of the Sub-Commission on the Promotion and Protection of Human Rights, held in Geneva in 1982.
-2022-2023 is proclaimed to be the International Decade of Indigenous Languages.
+This update provides an overview of Indigenous Peoples, the environment, and the role of International Geneva in protecting, promoting, and upholding their rights, practices, customs, and knowledge.